-UNICERT is the leading inspection body in the area of water quality test for Total Organic Carbon (TOC) and objectives to reduce environmental emission/pollution and enhance environmental performance to the society.
+UNICERT is the leading inspection body in the area of water quality test for Total Organic Carbon (TOC) and its objectives are to reduce environmental emission/pollution and enhance environmental performance of the society.

 Total Organic Carbon (TOC):

 Total organic carbon (TOC) is the amount of carbon found in an organic compound and is often used as a non-specific indicator of water quality or cleanliness of pharmaceutical manufacturing equipment.
 TOC may also refer to the amount of organic carbon in soil, or in a geological formation, particularly the source rock for a petroleum play; 2% is a rough minimum.
 For marine surface sediments, average TOC content is 0.5% in the deep ocean, and 2% along the eastern margins.

 A typical analysis for total carbon (TC) measures both the total carbon present and the so-called “inorganic carbon” (IC), the latter representing the content of dissolved carbon dioxide and carbonic acid salts.
 Subtracting the inorganic carbon from the total carbon yields TOC.
 Another common variant of TOC analysis involves removing the IC portion first and then measuring the leftover carbon.
 This method involves purging an acidified sample with carbon-free air or nitrogen prior to measurement, and so is more accurately called non-purgeable organic carbon (NPOC).